 The words ON and OFF, or the symbol for on and off, are visible during the system check.
-If you are using remote start, if equipped, to start the vehicle from a distance, you may not see the system check.
+If you use remote start, if equipped, to start the vehicle, you may not see the system check.
 When the system check is complete, either the word ON or OFF, or the symbol for on or off, will be visible.
-See Passenger Airbag Status Indicator on page 5-17.
+See Passenger Airbag Status Indicator on page 5-15.

-The passenger sensing system turns off the right front passenger frontal airbag under certain conditions.
-The driver airbag, seat-mounted side impact airbags and the roof-rail airbags are not affected by the passenger sensing system.
+The passenger sensing system turns off the front outboard passenger frontal airbag under certain conditions.
+No other airbag is affected by the passenger sensing system.

-The passenger sensing system works with sensors that are part of the right front passenger seat.
-The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger frontal airbag should be enabled (may inflate) or not.
+The passenger sensing system works with sensors that are part of the front outboard passenger seat.
+The sensors are designed to detect the presence of a properly-seated occupant and determine if the front outboard passenger frontal airbag should be allowed to inflate or not